elhossary/WD_GFF_Annotation_Importer/README.md

 # GFF to Wikidata importing Tool

 ## Description
-- This tool can be used to import genomic annotations in GFF files to Wikidata.
-- It automates the importing process
+This tool can be used to import genomic annotations in GFF files to Wikidata.
+It automates the importing process.
+It is a part of [InteractOA](https://interactoa.toolforge.org/) project.
 ## Prerequisites
 1. Install dependencies:
    - ```pip install wikidataintegrator pywikibot bcbio-gff pandas```